DSCF9524-1-1024x683 (1)

 Let’s take one sample question to look at some of the strategies we need to perform well in Listening Part B:

-8. Determine the topic
+8. Identify the Topic

 9. Determine the ‘who, what & where’